naitri/naitri/README.md

 ### Hi there, I am Naitri👋

-- I’m interested in Robotics, Machine Learning and AI.
+- I’m interested in Robotics, Computer Vision and Motion Planning
 - I’m a Masters in Robotics Student at University Of Maryland.
 - You can reach me at [naitrir21@gmail.com](naitrir21@gmail.com)